FloRRenn/My-BTLO-writeup/The Report II/readme.md

 </details>

 ### Q4.
 What is the name of the suggested organisational model if the constituency size is between 1000 to 10,000 employees (Format: Organisational Model Name)
-From figure 6 on page 55, it describe the constituency size of each SOC Model.
+From figure 6 on page 55, it describe the constituency size of each SOC Model:

 ![alt text](./imgs/img1.png)

 <details>